600 1st Ave Ste 330 PMB 40683, Seattle, WA, 98104-2246, US

 justin taft

-As the Executive Director at Brain Northwest, Justin's primary focus is strategic oversight and implementing initiatives that reinforce Brain NW's mission.
-Justin leads a team that collaborates to enhance support systems for individuals with brain injuries, drawing upon his expertise in strategic planning, financial management, and human resources.
-Justin holds a BAS in Health Promotion and Education and a Master's in Education, focusing on adult learning.
-Justin is also a professor at Bellevue College, teaching various courses, including health equity, epidemiology, social justice in healthcare, and practicum preparation.
+As Executive Director of Brain Northwest, Justin provides strategic oversight and leads initiatives that advance the organization’s mission.
+He guides a collaborative team dedicated to strengthening educational programming for individuals with brain injuries and also oversees Brain NW’s Pooled Alliance Community Trust program.
+Drawing on expertise in strategic planning, education, financial management, and human resources, Justin works to expand opportunities and support for the communities Brain Northwest serves.
+He holds a BAS in Health Promotion and Education and a Master’s in Education with a focus on adult learning.
+In addition to his leadership role, Justin is a professor at Bellevue College, where he teaches courses in health equity, epidemiology, social justice in healthcare, and practicum preparation.

 Regee Costanza